 Visit Aaron's image gallery.

-Tess Martens’ creates humourous paintings that have elements of crudity, vulnerability and humiliation.
+Tess Martens’ creates humourous performances and paintings that have elements of crudity, vulnerability and humiliation.
 The importance of failure situates these parodies, where literature, memories and Tess’ sense of what is important in the world serve as fodder.
-In 2014, she received her Bachelor’s of Art in Studio Art at the University of Guelph.
+In 2014, she received her BA in Studio Art at the University of Guelph.
 Her work has been exhibited in solo and group shows such as Bitch and Mona All You Want About Reality (Ac Repair Co., Toronto, 2016) and Humdrum (bric-à-brac studio, Toronto, 2014).
+In 2017, T-Suit was shown in a group show in the Lower East Side of Manhattan (MAW, New York City), and her drawing, Cracks Me Up, was featured in the book Nut I.

 Visit Tess' image gallery.